mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 * **Direct** - It is frequently more engaged with than other forms of marketing
 * **Automated** - it can replace the efforts of salespeople
 * **Affordable** - email is one of the cheapest way to send customized messages to thousands of contacts
-* **Data-driving** - email is a behemoth for collecting customer data; many companies are building new business simply through email automation
+* **Data-driven** - email is a behemoth for collecting customer data; many companies are building new business simply through email automation

 While some executives think email marketing is simply just sending emails to clients, it's a little more complicated than that.
-I like to segment email marketing/marketing automation into four separate actions that are running at the same time:
+As we take a deep dive into the practice, let's break down email marketing into four types of actions that will compose your email marketing strategy.

-* **Sending Content**
+* **Content Management**
-* **Driving Action**
+* **Data Management**
-* **Measuring Results**
+* **Engagement**
-* **Managing Data**
+* **Performance Analysis**

 In this guide, we will dissect each of these buckets.

-## Sending Content
+## Content Management

+The content management bucket wil;

 ### Email Design